Stefon Diggs Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 - So far this season, 24.2% of the 583 passes thrown by his team have gone Diggs' way.

-- Diggs has seen the ball thrown his way 29 times in the red zone this season, 27.1% of his team's 107 red zone pass attempts.
+- Diggs (29 red zone targets) has been the recipient of 27.1% of his team's 107 red zone pass attempts.

-- The Bills have run 60.3% passing plays and 39.7% rushing plays this season.
-They rank third in the NFL in scoring.
+- The Bills have thrown the football in 60.3% of their plays from scrimmage this year while staying on the ground 39.7% of the time.
+This offensive attack ranks third in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Diggs' matchup with the Falcons.